mmann1123/YM_TZ_crop_classifier/writeup/writeup.md

 \caption{Collection Targets and Primary Crops by Region in Tanzania}
 \label{tab:data_n}
 \end{table}

-### Satellite Imagery

-Satellite imagery was obtained from the Sentinel-2 satellite constellation, which provides high-resolution multispectral data at 10-meter spatial resolution.
-The imagery was acquired over the study area  between January and August of 2023 during the growing season, capturing the spectral characteristics of different crop types and coinciding with field data collection.
-The Sentinel-2 L2 harmonized reflectance data were pre-processed to remove noise and atmospheric effects, ensuring that the spectral information was accurate and reliable for classification purposes [@begue2018remote].

-In our study, cloud and cloud shadow contamination was mitigated using the 's2cloudless' machine learning model on the Google Earth Engine platform.
-Cloudy pixels were identified using a cloud probability mask, with pixels having a probability above 50% classified as clouds.
-To detect cloud shadows, we used the Near-Infrared (NIR) spectrum to flag dark pixels not identified as water as potential shadow pixels.
-The projected shadows from the clouds were identified using a directional distance transform based on the solar azimuth angle from the image metadata.
-A combined cloud and shadow mask was refined through morphological dilation, creating a buffer zone to ensure comprehensive coverage.
-This mask was applied to the Sentinel-2 surface reflectance data to exclude all pixels identified as clouds or shadows, enhancing the reliability of the dataset for environmental analysis.

-Monthly composites were collected for January through August of 2023 for the the bands B2 Blue (458-523nm), B6 Vegetation Red Edge (733-738nm), B8 Near Infrared (785-899nm), B11 Short-Wave Infrared (SWIR)(1565-1655nm), and B12 Short Wave Infrared (2100-2280nm).
-Sw.
-We also calculate the Enhanced Vegetation Index (EVI) and hue, the color spectrum value [@GoogleHSV].
-This computed hue value provides the basic color as perceived in the color wheel, from red, through green, blue, and back to red for each pixel.
-Due to the high prevalence of clouds in the region, linear interpolation was used to fill in missing data in the time series using `xr_fresh` [@xr_fresh_2021].
-These bands were selected based on their relevance to crop type classification and their ability to capture the unique spectral signatures of different crops.
-The monthly composites were used to generate time series features for each pixel in the study area, providing valuable information on the temporal dynamics of crop growth and development.
+\twocolumn

+## Field Data Cleaning

+The initial dataset comprised 1,720 observations collected by YouthMappers across the three districts.
+A thorough data cleaning process was undertaken to ensure the quality and reliability of the dataset for model training and evaluation.
+This process involved several key steps:

+1. Removal of Duplicates: Duplicate entries were identified and removed to prevent redundancy and potential bias in the dataset.
+2. Handling Missing Values: Observations with missing or incomplete data were addressed.
+Depending on the extent of missing information, these entries were either corrected using auxiliary data sources or excluded from the dataset.
+3. Visual Inspection: Each observation was visually inspected using in-situ photos taken by students at each site.
+This step helped verify the accuracy of the recorded crop types and field conditions.
+4. Standardization of Crop Type Labels: Crop type labels were standardized to ensure consistency across the dataset.
+This involved correcting typographical errors and unifying different naming conventions for the same crop.
+5. Geospatial Validation: The geographic coordinates of each observation were validated to ensure they fell within the expected study area and corresponded accurately to the reported crop types.

+After completing the cleaning process, the final dataset consisted of 1,400 crop type entries.
+This refined dataset provided a robust foundation for training and evaluating the machine learning models used in this study.

-### Time Series Features
+## Time Series Features

 Time series features capture the temporal dynamics of crop growth and development, providing valuable information on the phenological patterns of different crops.
-We leverage the time series nature of the satellite imagery to extract relevant features for crop type classification.
+We leverage the time series nature of the satellite imagery to extract relevant features for crop type classification for the 2023 growing season.

 In this study, we utilized the `xr_fresh` toolkit to compute detailed time-series statistics for various spectral bands, facilitating comprehensive pixel-by-pixel temporal analysis [@xr_fresh_2021].
 The `xr_fresh` framework is specifically designed to extract a wide array of statistical measures from time-series data, which are essential for understanding temporal dynamics in remote sensing datasets.